mkantzer/mkantLogRhythm/README.md

 	* IPv4 CIDR block: 10.0.0.0/16
 	* Enable DNS hostnames
 * Create 2 New Subnets
 	* When assigning Availability Zones there are no specific zones that need to be selected, however the zone for Subnet 1 must be different than the zone for Subnet 2.
+	* Do not forget to document subnet-IDs!

 	Specifications - Subnet 1:

-    * Attach to the new VPC
+	* VPC: New VPC created above
-    * Use 10.0.0.0/20 for IPv4 CIDR block on the first
+	* IPv4 CIDR Block: 10.0.0.0/20
+	* Assign Availabily Zone
+	* Enable Auto-assign public IPv4 addresses

+	Specifications - Subnet 2:

+	* VPC: New VPC created above
-    * Use 10.0.16.0/20 for IPv4 CIDR block on the second
+	* IPv4 CIDR Block: 10.0.16.0/20
-    * Assign them to different availability zones
+	* Assign Availabily Zone
-    * Ensure they auto-assign public IPv4 addresses
+	* Enable Auto-assign public IPv4 addresses
-        * you may need to change this in subnet actions
-    * Note down the subnet ids

 * Create new Network Access Control List
    	* Connect it to the new VPC
 	* Connect both subnets to new NACL
 	* Set the rules:
       * for both inbound and outbound:

       | Rule #  | Type | Protocol | Port Range | Source/Destination | Allow/Deny |